MrJoy/DeltaPack/COMPRESSION_ANALYSIS.md

 average and stddev, and create a separate 'channel' for them when performing delta compression.

-Also, given the observation that programmatic-access data is *exactly* identical, except for metadata, it may be worth splitting data and metadata channels out before performing delta compression, then compressing each as a separate stream.
+Also, given the observation that the programmatic-access data is *exactly* identical, except for metadata -- and this will be a common scenario in practice most likely, it may be worth splitting data and metadata channels out before performing delta compression, then compressing each as a separate stream.
 Perhaps even going as far as to identify and maintain a duplication table -- although that may be overkill as it seems likely that exact duplication will occur in temporal order and the diffs should handle it just fine.
 Alternatively, ordering data streams by MD5 may be an elegant way to resolve this issue gracefully.

 ## A Quick Experiment With Size Ordering